 Personality Barriers to Communication

-Personality barriers to communication are internal blocks that stem from an individual’s unique characteristics and traits, which can hinder the flow of conversation and mutual understanding.
+Personality barriers to communication are internal blocks stemming from an individual’s unique characteristics and traits that can hinder the flow of conversation and mutual understanding.
+As defined by communication and psychology experts, personality encompasses a specific way of thinking, feeling, and interacting with others, which significantly influences how we express ourselves and interpret others’ words and actions.

 Understanding Personality Barriers to Communication